Secondary Suite Incentive

 Can I start my project before I apply to the program?

-Permits should be issued prior to starting construction.
-The Incentive Program is focused on providing funds to help complete the key safety elements required.
+Building and/or trade permits should be issued prior to starting construction.
+The incentive program is focused on providing funds to help complete the key safety elements required.
 The qualifying amount may be lower than expected if the elements are completed before applying and confirming the missing elements.
 Funds may be available to in-progress projects if the required safety elements haven't been completed.

 What if I have already started work on my suite?

-The missing safety elements will be verified by the program team before an applicant receives conditional approval for the incentive funding.
+The missing safety elements will be verified by the incentive program team before an applicant receives conditional approval for funding.
 An applicant can only receive approval for funds for safety elements that have not been upgraded at the time of this verification.

 Can I do the work on my suite myself?